abcnorio/nspawn-aiml/Readme.md

 ifconfig
 ```

-Some note - it seems this sometimes requires quite some time till it works and may take up to 20 seconds out of unknown reasons (no error messages in `journalct -f` on the host).
-So just wait, experience showed it works, but takes time.
+Some note - it seems that under rare but unknown circumstances this requires quite some time till the networks shows up and may take up to 20 seconds.
+No error messages in `journalct -f` on the host could be found.
+So just wait, experience demonstrated it works, but - very seldom - takes some time.

 ```bash
 # check - wait for some time, it seems to take time till it works...